ABBA: The Movie: Reception

+Keith Phipps of Rolling Stone said, "it's an act of brand extension, sure, but it's a lot more fun than the obligatory piece of product its title suggests", adding that it was ABBA's version of A Hard Day's Night.

+In a contemporary 2012 review, Brian Orndorf said "[the movie] is a strange hybrid of performance sequences, documentary footage, and staged shenanigans, yet it braids together wonderfully, creating a time capsule experience that's precious to any fan of ABBA".

 Home media

-To date four releases of the film have been made: a single-disc DVD, a two-disc, special-edition DVD, a single-disc Blu-ray, and a now-defunct single-disc HD DVD.
+To date, four home releases have been issued: a single-disc DVD, a two-disc, special-edition DVD, a single-disc Blu-ray, and a now-defunct single-disc HD DVD.
 All releases above feature a restored print with bonus material.
 The initial DVD, including digital restoration, was released by SBS in Australia on 2 October 2005.

-Re-releases

-A theatrical re-release occurred across Europe during July and August 2008 (the same period as the ABBA-themed movie musical Mamma Mia! first hit American theaters) in the UK, Ireland, the Netherlands, Norway, Germany and Austria.

-On 12 and 14 May 2022, the film saw a theatrical re-release for the group's 50th anniversary.
-It was its first wide release in North America.